ShamilHv/Ecommerce-Project-Spring-Boot/README.md

 ### Core Functionalities
 - **Project Setup**: Initial setup and configuration completed, providing a strong foundation for development.
 - **Category and Product Management**:
-  - CRUD operations for managing product categories and individual products.
+  - CRUD operations for managing product categories, user addresses and individual products.
   - Fully functional with controllers, services, repositories, and DTOs.
 - **Pagination and Sorting**:
   - Efficient data handling for categories and products, enhancing usability.